At AISP, we help government agencies, university partnerships, and community initiatives share and integrate data to improve outcomes.

 Benefits and Risks of Data Sharing and Integration

-Done right, data sharing and integration efforts can support communities to better:
+Done right, data sharing and integration efforts all communities and decision-makers to better:

 - Understand the complex needs of individuals and families